vulcanize/vulcanizedb/libraries/shared/factories/README.md

 This approach assumes you are running a vDB light sync which is itself run against a light Ethereum node, this approach also assumes there is a full node available.

-Looking forward, we will be building fetchers than enable sourcing data from IPFS instead of an ETH node.
+Looking forward, we will be building fetchers that enable sourcing data from IPFS instead of an ETH node.

 ## Shared Code